TinyTapeout/tinytapeout-06/projects/tt_um_S2P/docs/info.md

 ## How it works

-A erial-parallel register, is a digital circuit used to store data sequentially and then transfer it in parallel.
+A serial-parallel register, is a digital circuit used to store data sequentially and then transfer it in parallel.
 It works in the following way:

 Serial Input: Data is input sequentially, bit by bit, through a single input line.
 These bits move through the register, being temporarily stored in the register's memory cells.